fwyc0573/codex-hud/README.md

 git switch main
 ./bin/codex-hud-install

-# Refresh your shell, then type (codex remains the native launcher for Codex CLI):
+# Refresh your shell, then type cx (codex remains the native launcher for Codex CLI):
+source ~/.zhshrc
+source ~/.bashrc
+# If you want to isolate the sqlite for current session to accelerate the I/O, additionally add export `CODEX_HUD_SQLITE_ISOLATION=1`
 cx

 # To enable automatic detection of Codex "capacity exceeded" and auto-send "continue", run: